stat6250-w18/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?

--Question (aamiri2-stat6250):

-[fizz-buzz Week 1 SAS Recipe]
-- Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?

 -Question (aamiri2-stat6250): What is CPU time?
 Which is better CPU time or Real Time?

 -Answer (aamiri2-stat6250): CPU time is the amount of time it takes to utilize CPU resources.
 CPU time is generally less time than Real Time meaning it is faster than Real Time.
 Time is just a measurement so CPU generates faster in most cases.

+[fizz-buzz Week 1 SAS Recipe]
+- Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?

+-Question (aamiri2-stat6250): Is there a particular reason why Computer Science graduates from universities cannot answer the basic programming interview questions?